San7o/San7o/README.md

 <details>
  <summary>
-      Click to view a list of my projects
+      Click to view a list of my software (more than 100 projects!)
  </summary>

 [really cool visualization](https://san7o.github.io/repo-graph/)